 - Don’t believe your caller ID.
 Technology makes it easy for scammers to fake caller ID information, so the name and number you see aren’t always real.
 If someone calls asking for money or personal information, hang up.
 If you think the caller might be telling the truth, call back to a number you know is genuine.

 - Don’t deposit a check and wire money back.
-By law, banks must make funds from deposited checks available within days, but uncovering can take weeks.
+By law, banks must make funds from deposited checks available within days, but uncovering a fake check can take weeks.
 If a check you deposit turns out to be a fake, you’re responsible for repaying the bank

 If you have further questions, please do not hesitate to contact us.